 Of special interest may be our doctoral fellowship awards focused on the American South and our Rare Book Collection Fellowships.

-We are also excited to announce the second year of our teaching fellowships for students enrolled in a North Carolina Master’s of Library and Information Science (MLIS) program.
+We are also excited embark on the third year of our teaching fellowships for students enrolled in a North Carolina Master’s of Library and Information Science (MLIS) program.
 MLIS students from underrepresented groups in the library and archives professions are especially encouraged to apply.

 Southern Studies Doctoral Fellowships

 Wilson Library invites applications from doctoral students and candidates studying the American South for its Southern Studies Doctoral Fellowships.
-Two types of awards are available:
+Applications that make use of oral histories are encouraged.

 Further details about these fellowships, applicant eligibility, and the application process can be found on our Southern Studies Doctoral Fellowships page.